 T-shirt, desert dust stains

 Mutawintji is a significant site for numerous reasons, primary among them its 40,000 - 60,000+ year history of being an important annual meeting site for Indigenous Australians.
-Mutawintji is also a significant site in colonised Australia as it was one of the first National Parks handed back to Aboriginal owners.
+Mutawintji is also a significant site in colonised Australia as it was one of the first National Parks handed back to Aboriginal custodianship.
 The Barkindji were also finally successful in a native title claim in 2015 that was lodged in 1997:

 "It is the sixth native title determination in New South Wales and the largest - covering 128,000 square kilometres — from Wentworth at the Victorian border to near Wanaaring in the state's north-west, including Broken Hill, Wilcannia, Menendee, Pooncarie and Dareton"